What Are The Physical Considerations??

-Breaking down low volume manufacturing, you will find that the majority of the cost comes from the intial programming & setup time compared to the time you’re actually cutting metal.
-This becomes scaleable when you are making larger setups and cutting more parts without supervision.
+Breaking down low volume manufacturing, you will find that the majority of the cost comes from the initial programming & setup time compared to the time you’re actually cutting metal.
+This becomes scale able when you are making larger setups and cutting more parts without supervision.

 As part complexity and the numbers of features and surfaces increases, programming & setup time increases with it, but the cost per part drops of dramatically.
 CNC scales well into thousands of parts as the program is re-used.

 3D Printing setup is done in a matter of minutes and complexity has little to no effect on slicing or print times.
 The number of parts doesn’t affect the price in the same way CNC operations do as the initial cost is already low.
 Scaling is typically done by bringing more printers online.

 What’s Your Budget For Equipment & Operators?

 Once setup correctly CNC machines can run unattended but critical to success is the full time operator & programmer.
 CNC machines also come with expensive maintenance programs adding to the lifetime cost of the printer.

 3D Printers easily run unattended, operators require minimal training (usually 1 day will suffice) the programming couldn’t be any easier as the software looks after most of the slicing.
 While Industrial 3D printers have optional support contracts these are usually much cheaper than the comparable CNC costs and the machines them elves have less to go wrong and don’t require the same level of servicing.